rukasakurai/github-copilot-tutorial/docs/workshop.md

 // create axes for the x and y axis
 ```

-From there you can just ask to copilot to complete the chart
+From there you can just ask to GitHub Copilot to complete the chart

 ```ts
 // generate a line chart based on the albums sales data